 Security and Privacy

 Finally, we have security and privacy.
-Though it may not be as obvious for web hosting as it is for our VPN reviews, this section plays a vital role in keeping you and your website safe.
+Though it may not be as obvious for web hosting as it is for our best VPNs, this section plays a vital role in keeping you and your website safe.
 We’re going to look at how well SiteGround and GoDaddy respect your website, its users and your personal data.

 As with standard features, SiteGround is full of security features.
 To start, you get a free SSL/TLS certificate and automated daily backups, but SiteGround builds on that.
 There’s also a web application firewall protecting your server, an AI-driven anti-bot system and on-demand backups if you’re using the GrowBig plan or higher.